nethackscoreboard-org/matter/README.md

       "ntr" : "neuter"
     }

-"nh\_genders\_def" assigns genders' full name to three-letter shortcode.
+`nh\_genders\_def` assigns genders' full name to three-letter shortcode.
 All genders that can appear in any of the processed variants must be listed here.

     "nh_conduct_bitmap_def" : {
       "1"    : "food",